-Complete the grant application which is the indication that your county intends to participate in the grant program, to Chuck Niska, no later than July 31, 2015.
+Complete the grant application which is the indication that your county intends to participate in the grant program, to Adam Block, no later than July 19, 2019.

 The following are files.

-- Proposed Budget: To be returned with the county's signed contracts.
+- Proposed Budget Return with the county's signed contract.

-- Memorandum of Understanding: To be returned with the county's signed contracts.
+- Memorandum of Understanding Return with the county's signed contract

-- Completion Report (Instructions): For review and guidance, not to be returned.
+- Completion Report (Instructions) For guidance; not to be returned.

 For more information, or to return the application, please contact: